This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Slovenia.

 The application form must include, among others, the following information/documentation:

-– other evidence demonstrating that the conditions to issue authorisation to provide banking services have been met.
+other evidence demonstrating that the conditions to issue authorization to provide banking services have been met.

 The Bank of Slovenia must assess the respective request within six months from the receipt of the request.
-If the Bank of Slovenia has called on the applicant to eliminate deficiencies, the deadline of six months applies from the moment those deficiencies were eliminated.
+If the Bank of Slovenia has called on the applicant to supplement the request, the deadline of six months applies from the moment of supplementation of the request.

-The Bank of Slovenia can reject the mentioned request if requirements regarding the legal status, the internal governance arrangements or the conditions for effective supervision of the bank are not met.
-If there exist no reasons for the rejection, the Bank of Slovenia submits a draft decision to grant the authorisation to the ECB, where the decision-making process with respect to the request continues in accordance with Regulation (EU) No. 1024/2013.
-ECB can either adopt the proposed draft decision or objects to it, whereby the Bank of Slovenia must comply with ECB decision.
+The Bank of Slovenia can reject the request if requirements regarding the legal status, the internal governance arrangements or the conditions for effective supervision of the bank are not met.
+If there are no reasons for the rejection, the Bank of Slovenia submits a draft decision to grant the authorization to the ECB, where the decision-making process with respect to the request continues in accordance with Regulation (EU) No. 1024/2013.
+ECB can either adopt the proposed draft decision or object, whereby the Bank of Slovenia must comply with ECB decision.